Features Overview

 Hooks

-GoSuki’s Hooks feature allows gosuki to execute custom actions when specific tokens are detected in the bookmark data fields (tags title description …).
+The Hooks feature lets GoSuki execute custom actions when specific tokens are detected in the bookmark data fields (tags title description …).
 This opens up a world of possibilities for automating tasks and customizing your bookmarking experience.
 For example, you could automatically archive or share a bookmarks with a specific tag.
 Currently, hooks are intended for developers who update the source code to add custom ones.

 Checkout marktab for a more user friendly interface to custom actions.